pyeventsourcing/eventsourcing/docs/topics/application.rst

     aggregate.__save__()

-The aggregate now exists in the repository.
-An existing aggregate can be retrieved by ID using the repository's dictionary-like interface.
+Existing aggregates can be retrieved by ID using the repository's dictionary-like interface.

 .. code:: python